 It’s funny, whenever I would travel I would spontaneously follow people I thought interesting, down side streets, into neighborhoods, observing them in their "natural habitat" and how they interacted with others in passing.
 This led me into many fascinating nooks, exposing me to unfamiliar environments I would not have otherwise discovered and insights I could only have gleaned through the innocent gaze at the unfiltered.

 With this, all comes full circle to my never ending quest of "what it means to be human?"
 Tied into that is my hope to always be a part of a solution for a better world for everyone.
 My pieces reflect my daily life and my concerns, sometimes in whimsy and sometimes in darkness through the various artistic skills I've learnt.
 As humans we wear many masks,—my material plaster is molded directly from the faces of myself, friends and family, taking with it a piece of who they are, and turning their stories into art—attached to a soul.

 My mission is to create works that starts a conversation, that leads to understanding and is a catalyst for positive change.

 Nadine Anderson Cheng is a Jamaican/American figurative artist, with a Masters degree in Graphic/Environmental Design also an Honors Bachelors degree including intensive training in design, photography, textiles, jewelry and sculpture.
-She has exhibited in the Caribbean, Florida, Chicago, New York, Köln, Basel and London, and has donated her time and work for community projects to help women, children and the underprivileged, working on her own, as well as with United Way, Ikea, Family Resource Center and other charitable organizations.
+She has exhibited in the Caribbean, Florida, Chicago, New York, Köln, Basel and London, and has donated her time and work for community projects to help women, children and the underprivileged, working with United Way, Ikea, Family Resource Center and other charitable organizations.
 As well as creating marketing training workshops for other artists.

 ...and the Year was 2020.